-

 How does a divorce decree affect my tax debt?

-If the debt owed to the DOR is from a joint income tax return, the DOR honors the terms of the decree.
-However, the DOR can only honor the terms of the decree
+If the debt owed to the Wisconsin Department of Revenue is from a joint income tax return, we honor the terms of the decree.
+However, we can only honor the terms of the decree after we receive a copy of the complete divorce decree.

 Taxes other than income taxes, such as sales and withholding taxes, may be assessed against individuals.
 For these other taxes, a divorce decree can mandate which former spouse is responsible for the payment or how the payment must be shared between the former spouses.
-However, the court does not have the authority to change to whom the debt is assessed or to stop the DOR from collecting from the party assessed.
+However, the court does not have the authority to change to whom the debt is assessed or to stop us from collecting from the party assessed.

 -